skdash505/Design_Assignment_Koru/README.md

 ## FrameWork Used
 Angular version _13.1.2_. for base and AngularMaterial version 13.3.4 is used for material design.

 SCSS is used instade of CSS as a CSS preProcessor.

 ## Assumptions
 HttpClient is used to fetch the data of Data.json in future it will be replaced by API to fetch data.

 MatIcon is used to avoid external dependencies on other sources.

-in Table delete selected button on header is used to delete selected rows.
+In Table delete selected button on header is used to delete selected rows.

 ## To Run
 Required **NodeJS _16.13.0_, npm _8.7.0_, angularCLI _13.1.2_**.
->for the first run do a npm install. the proceed with below instruction.
+>for the first run do a npm install.
+>then proceed with below instruction.

 ## Development server